-Do chronic headaches leave you in agony on a regular basis?
-Do you find that common headache treatments such as over-the-counter pain medications provide little relief and only compound the feelings of frustration and disappointment that plague you?
-Do not give into despair!
+Headaches are painful.
+Does a chronic headache leave you in agony on a regular basis?
+Do you find that common headache treatments such as over-the-counter pain medications provide little relief?
 We’re going to reveal to you the 10 best natural headache remedies of all time.
 We’re willing to bet that number 10 is something you haven’t tried, or maybe even heard of.
 Without any further ado, here is our top 10 list of ways to get natural help for chronic headaches.

 Daily exercise invigorates a person and releases a lot of positive, feel-good hormones in the body.
 Exercise can help reduce stress, a common headache trigger, and it can help the brain to cope with pain better.
 If you suffer from exertion headaches, just be sure to start out light with stretching exercises and gradually work your way up to some light cardio.